drozental/graphql-tutorial/README.md

  * Add pagination to the API's

 ## Creating our Rails App and defining DB schema
+Note: There is a new version of the graphql.
+Version 1.8 has a slightly different  syntax and folder structure.

 Versions:
 * ruby -v 2.4.1
 * graphql -v 1.7.14